JarryShaw/MacDaily/doc/launch.rst

 About
 -----

-MacDaily depends on several homemade helper programs, i.e. |askpass|_ and
+MacDaily depends on several homemade helper programs, i.e. |askpass|_,
 |confirm|_ and |daemons|_.
 MacDaily ``launch`` command will help initialise and
 launch these helper programs.